kanamesasaki/thermocraft/src/content/articles/nabla-laplacian.md

 \end{align}
 $$

-## 極座標系 / Spherical Coordinate System
+## Spherical Coordinate System

-デカルト座標系パラメタは極座標系のパラメタを用いると以下のように表される。
+The position vector in Cartesian coordinates can be described using the parameters of spherical coordinates as follows.

 $$
 \begin{equation}